-We specifically selected this beach in Johnstone Strait for the home of the Kaikash Creek Orca Camp because it has so many benefits over other beaches in this area.
-We believe it offers the best possible location to conduct sea kayaking tours of 2 or 3 days, when your goal is too see Wild Killer Whales and other local marine wildlife, in their natural environment.
+We specifically selected this beach in Johnstone Strait for the home of the Kaikash Creek Orca Camp because it has so many benefits over other beaches in Johnstone Strait.
+We believe it offers the best possible location on the Vancouver Island shoreline to serve as a base for sea kayaking tours, when your goal is too see Wild Killer Whales and other local marine wildlife, in their natural environment.

 Location – It’s everything!